-The Texas Behavioral Health and Justice Webinar Series is a bi-monthly learning opportunity for behavioral health and justice stakeholders to come together to learn about critical topics impacting their community.
+The Texas Behavioral Health and Justice Webinar Series is a bimonthly learning opportunity for behavioral health and justice stakeholders to come together to learn about critical topics affecting their communities.

 Enhancing Substance Use Treatment and Recovery Supports for People with Justice Involvement